minawoien/SecurityInNetworks/assignment3/README.md

 "secure_communication.py" is the file created for assignment 2.
 This file includes the Diffie Hellman class, the BBS class and the Symmetric Cipher class used for generating keys and encrypt and decrypt files.

+"files" is an empty folder where the node's uploaded files will be stored in separate folders.

+"static" contains the files "index.html" and "node.js".
+The "node.js" file contains the frontend of the application.
+This file includes functions to fetch data from the backend and send data to the backend.

 ## How to run
 To start the first node, in the terminal, enter: